-If the AS300RX receiver does not receive a transmission from a AS200TX transmitter registered on the system between 90 to 180 minutes, a lost transmitter alarm will be generated.
-The receiver will log the alarm in the alarm menu and NEW ALARMS will be displayed on the Receiver LCD display, the sounder will not sound.
+If the AS300RX receiver does not receive a transmission from a AS200TX transmitter registered on the system from 90 to 180 minutes, a lost transmitter alarm will be generated.
+The receiver will alarm and the alarm will be logged in the alarm menu.
 The AS300RX receiver is factory set to send an alarm message to telephone number 1 of the transmitter which is lost.
-This lost alarm text message can be disabled if required.
+This lost alarm text can be disabled if required.